smart-edge-open/specs/doc/ran/openness_ran.md

    printenv | grep FEC
    ```

-11. Edit `phycfg_timer.xml` used for configuration of L1 application with the PCI Bus function device ID from previous step in order to offload FEC to this device:
+11. Edit `phycfg_timer.xml` used for configuration of L1 application with the PCI Bus function device ID from the previous step to offload FEC to this device:

     ```xml
     <!--  DPDK FEC BBDEV to use             [0 - SW, 1 - FPGA, 2 - Both] -->